 One of the best iPhone photo tips is to shoot silhouettes.
 A silhouette is the dark shape of an object taken against bright light.
 Silhouettes create stunning photos that catch the viewer’s attention.
-And they’re actually very easy to achieve.
-So how do you shoot an incredible silhouette photo with your iPhone?
+And they’re actually straightforward to achieve.
+So, how do you shoot an incredible silhouette photo with your iPhone?
 All you need is an interesting subject.
 Then shoot towards the light.

 For great results, ensure your silhouette appears nice and dark.
 In the Camera app, tap to set the iPhone focus.
 Then swipe down to darken the exposure.
 You can always darken the silhouettes further with an editing app.
-Silhouette photography works best during the golden hours of sunrise and sunset (which you'll probably see more often nowadays during Netflix binges...).
+Silhouette photography works best during the golden hours of sunrise and sunset.
 With the sun low above the horizon, it’s easy to position the light behind your subject.
 And you’ll get a beautiful coloured sky as your background.

 Shadows provide another way to improve your photography with iPhone.
 Photographing shadows adds a sense of mystery and intrigue to your images.
 Shadows are often more interesting than the subjects themselves.
 They create fantastic visual interest in the foreground of the scene — and they can even act as leading lines.
 The longest shadows appear when the sun is low in the sky.
 So shoot during golden hour to capture long shadows in your iPhone photos.